Azerbaijan Travel Information

-Service charges are usually included in bills and tipping is not compulsory, although taxi-drivers, waiters and hotel staff are commonly given some small change.
+Service charges are usually included in bills and tipping is not compulsory.
+However, taxi-drivers, waiters and hotel staff are commonly given some small change.

 The crime rate is relatively low, but muggings do occur in central Baku, particularly at night.
-Political gatherings and demonstrations should be avoided, as these have become violent in the past.
+Political gatherings and demonstrations should be avoided as these have become violent in the past.
 Unlicensed taxis should be avoided.
 Corruption is widespread.
-The area around Nagorno-Karabakh has long been the subject of dispute between Azerbaijan and Armenia and most foreign governments advise against travel to the region due to ongoing exchanges of gunfire despite the ceasefire.
+The area around Nagorno-Karabakh has long been the subject of dispute between Azerbaijan and Armenia and most foreign governments advise against travel to the region due to ongoing outbreaks of violence, despite the ceasefire.

 Become our Azerbaijan Travel Expert